 oh, how interesting, you have this type of hair, but that shade of skin!
 Look at those freckles!

 AKEMI JOHNSON is the author of Night in the American Village: Women in the Shadow of the U.S. Military Bases in Okinawa.
 A former Fulbright scholar in Okinawa, she has written about the island for The Nation, Travel + Leisure, Explore Parts Unknown, and other publications.
 She has also contributed to NPR’s All Things Considered and Code Switch.
 A graduate of the Iowa Writers’ Workshop and Brown University, she lives in Northern California.

 Enter your email address to receive notifications for author Akemi Johnson

-You have been added to the notification list for author Akemi Johnson
+Confirmation link sent to your email to add you to notification list for author Akemi Johnson

 More in this series

 “I felt as though I’d been inducted into a special society of survivors.”